stephabauva/jupyter_notebook_with_Docker/README.md

 Step 02: copy-paste the provided Dockerfile and requirements.txt in that folder

-Step 03: build your docker image (here named "jupyter_docker") and run it.
+Step 03: build your docker image (here named "jupyter_docker") and run processes in the isolated container.
 Copy and paste the following command in your terminal:
 ```bash
 $ docker build --tag=jupyter_docker .
 $ docker run -p  5000:5000 jupyter_docker